-Flexible Care Benefit Rider1 — Protection for Life and Long-Term Care (Not available in CA and NY)
+Flexible Care Benefit Rider — Protection for Life and Long-Term Care (Not available in CA and NY)

-With the State Farm® Flexible Care Benefit rider from State Farm Life Insurance Company (Not licensed in MA, NY or WI), if you become chronically ill and are eligible to receive benefits, you can access a portion of the policy's death benefit every month.
-These flexible benefits, or accelerated benefits, can be used at your discretion.
-Monthly benefit payments will lower the policy's death benefit and other policy values.
-In addition, cost of insurance, monthly charges for any riders, and monthly expense charges for the policy will be waived while claim requirements are met.
+With the Flexible Care Benefit rider from State Farm Life Insurance Company (Not licensed in MA, NY or WI), if you become chronically ill and are eligible to receive benefits, you can access a portion of the policy's death benefit every month.
+These flexible benefits, or accelerated benefits, can be used at your discretion to help offset the costs of long–term care.1 In addition, the cost of insurance, monthly charges for any riders, and monthly expense charges for the policy will be waived while claim requirements are met.

 Chronically ill means a licensed health care practitioner has certified that you: